micknice/AA-breakdown-simulator/README.md

 npm run sim

-If you want the GUI then get that here: https://github.com/micknice/Breakdown_GUI clone and npm install then run npm start
+If you want the GUI then get that here: https://github.com/micknice/Breakdown_GUI clone and npm install then run npm start.

-there are currently still some bugs so you may occasionally see a patrol teleport across the map.